SupaxInc/data-structure-and-algorithms/README.md

 **Optimized Approach[O(n)]:** Normal traversal through a linked list

-**Solution:** Iteratively reverse a singly-linked list by using a temp pointer of the next current node then using the next node of the current node to point to the previous node effectively creating a reversal.
+**Solution:** Point a temp pointer to ****the next current node then using the next node of the current node to point to the previous node effectively creating a reversal.
 The current node then becomes the temp pointer to restart the process again.

 ## 21 - Merged Two Sorted Lists